 - Wiping/erasing hard drives and other data storage media

 - Recycling or repurposing aged machines

 - For cell phones, see: Removing Data from Mobile Devices.
-For assistance, contact the IS&T Helpdesk.

 - If your area has a contract with IS&T through the Distributed IT Resource (DITR) group, your consultant will arrange for your systems to be wiped here on campus and will store your items in a safe location prior to being picked up by third-party vendor Intechra.

 - If you only have a few computers, hard drives or thumb drives, MIT Facilities will pick them up at no cost (items must weigh under 50 lbs).
 Facilities will NOT remove the data from the drives.
 The items are then prepared for pickup by third-party vendor, IRN, a recycling company, who must destroy the drives of computers they recycle.
 They guarantee to remove data according to MA data protection law standards.
 Contact email@example.com for more information.
 Learn more about eWaste disposal at MIT.